MicrosoftDocs/visualstudio-docs/docs/ide/find-code-changes-and-other-history-with-codelens.md

 ![Contact the owner of an item](../ide/media/codelens-contact-item-owner.png)

 Open the shortcut menu for an item to see the contact options.
-If you have Lync, Skype for Business, or Teams installed, you see options similar to those in the following screenshot:
+If you have Teams installed, you might see options similar to those in the following screenshot:

 ![Contact options for an item](../ide/media/codelens-item-contact-menu.png)